Suffolk County Massachusetts assistance program.

 Heating and fuel assistance

-The ABCD Fuel Assistance program helps annually more than 15,000 low income households in Boston, Newton, and Brookline pay their home fuel and heating bills during the heating season.
-This program can even provide utility and heating bill assistance to clients whose heat or energy bills are included in their rent.
+The ABCD Fuel Assistance program helps annually more than 15,000 low income households in Boston, Newton, and Brookline as well as across Suffolk Coiunty pay their home fuel and heating bills during the heating season.
+There are income criteria in place.
+This program can even provide utility and heating bill assistance to clients whose heat or energy costs are included in their monthly rent.
 Applications are accepted from November through March at ABCD's Central Office or at any of ABCD location.
 Call 617.357.6012 for more information.

 Energy conservation and reduce utility bills